Liquid containment is an important factor in all construction sites and ensuring the site will hold the required liquid is critical.

 Containment construction tends to follow a very clear step by step process of installing layers and drainage systems to prevent leakage of liquids.
 The steps of this process include:

-This first step in a typical operation, establishes the overall shape and design of the containment.
+This is the first step in a typical operation which establishes the overall shape and design of the containment.

 Installing the Geosynthetic Clay Layer (GCL)

 This first layer acts as reinforcement of the base.
 Important aspects to consider in this stage are the swell index and the fluid loss index.